How to Use EFT to Identify Emotional Blocks to Abundance

-This EFT abundance article by EFT Master, Carol Look, focuses on the "comfort zone" problems that often get in the way of prosperity.
-Carol shows you how to use EFT to identify any emotional blocks to abundance.
+This EFT abundance article by EFT Master Carol Look focuses on the "comfort zone" problems that often get in the way of prosperity.
+Dr. Look shows you how to use EFT to identify any emotional blocks to abundance.

 By Dr. Carol Look, EFT Mas-3

 When a client tells me they want to be more successful, I know that identity issues will surface for them in the form of emotional blocks.